 How to use the tools

 The service provider tool is designed to be completed by providers of cancer rehabilitation services to help evaluate the care they provide.
-We recommend the form is used in a team setting and it should take no longer than 30 minutes to complete.
+We recommend the form is used in a team setting and it should take no longer than 30-45 minutes to complete.
 After completing the tool, an action plan should be generated.
 We recommend the tool is used every 3-6 months to review progress and celebrate successes.
-Full details of how to use the form are available on the Macmillan Cancer Support website:
+The tools are also available on the Macmillan Cancer Support website.

 The service user tool is designed to be completed by users of cancer rehabilitation services and should be used alongside the provider tool.
-We recommend the tool is given to a selection of patients and feedback then compiled and discussed by the team.
+We recommend the tool is printed off and given to a selection of patients .
+We recommend feedback is then compiled and discussed by the team.
+Analysis of the data can be done on the Excel spreadsheet which can be downloaded using the link below.

 We are continuing to evaluate these tools and welcome feedback about how they are being used.
 We have created an online survey and a printable evaluation form to capture your thoughts and feedback on these tools.
 We would be grateful if you could evaluate the tools after each use and we will use your comments to make improvements and refine the tools.